8 nutritional demands of a teenager

 Boys have an increase in muscle and girls have an increase in fatty tissue as their natural ‘female’ shape forms.
 Teens need good meals (including healthy proteins), plenty of sleep and fussier eaters should potentially be ‘topped up’ with additional nutrients.

 As teenager’s body’s and minds change, so does their behaviour and preferences.
 National statistics also show us that many teens do not meet the required levels of nutrients in their daily diets and it can be a challenge to get teens to eat well-rounded meals.

 Teens may become fussier about certain foods and sometimes prefer more ‘commercial’ junk foods.
 They also begin to feel pressured to fit in with peers with a preference for socially acceptable foods.
 They are more influenced by celebrity and popular media diets.

 Some teens begin with question ethics around food – for example eating meat and dairy.
 Parents should take the time to talk about food with teens so they are correctly informed.
 Sometimes visiting a nutritional therapist can be helpful as a practitioner can give ‘objective’ advise and sound less like a nagging parent!

 Teens may experience more blood sugar fluctuations and can gravitate to towards sweeter foods and caffeine.
 Make sure teens get enough from each meal and that healthy snacks are on easy supply, to stop them from ‘leaning’ into unhealthy choices.

 Teenager’s brains go through specific shifts – making them more emotional, fearful, aggressive, and even depressive.
 They also find it harder to focus and concentrate.
-Make sure you include healthy essential fats in their diet from avocados, nuts, seeds, olive oil, flax and oily fish.
+Make sure you include healthy essential fats in their diet from food such as:

 As with all our products they don't only contain all the right nutrients, they are also made using our unique Food-Grown Process which makes them more readily-absorbed by your body.